 A special attention should be paid to the Silver and lead waste disposal evoked first of all through X-ray film and related equipment.
 They include:Spent X-ray fixer solution (used to develop X-rays), Undeveloped X-ray film, Lead foil in X-ray packets, Lead aprons

 You must not throw them into garbage, down the sink or in with compost.
-If you want to get rid of them call your dental waste disposal provider and ask whether they handle these particular silver and lead wastes.
+If you want to get rid of them call your medical waste disposal Los Angeles provider and ask whether they handle these particular silver and lead wastes.

 It is the best and useful way to assure your staff and patients that you are protecting their health and safety and being mindful of your impact on the environment.